Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Behavior of invariant bundles

 Figure~\ref{fig.angle-bundles} shows the behavior of the angle $\alpha$ for the averaged and non-averaged models \eqref{A1} and \eqref{eq.spinxy}.
 We notice that the minimum value of the angle of separation does not go to zero as the parameter $\eps$ approaches the breakdown threshold.

 In \cite{CallejaF2012} it is shown that the angle between the tangent and stable bundles of the dissipative standard map collided in a very particular manner, while we have realized that in the spin-orbit problem the approach to breakdown occurs in a different way.
 More precisely, let us consider the angles w.r.t. the semi-axis $\{x>0\}$, which are obtained by computing the arc tangent between the second coordinate and the first one in each of the bundles.
 Figure~\ref{fig.bundles} shows these angles for the center and stable bundles as well as their difference for the $\eps$ values given in \eqref{eq.epsomg1} and \eqref{eq.epsomg2}.
 We observe that the difference between these angles does not coincide as in the dissipative standard map, yielding a non-collapse bundle near the breakdown in the sense of \cite{CallejaF2012}.
+Moreover, the minimum value happens in the same value around $\theta\approx 0.5$ which is coherent with the results in \cite{BjerklovS08}.

-In conclusion, the separation of the bundles remains rather uniform as we approach the breakdown.
+In conclusion, the separation of the bundles remains bounded away from zero as we approach the breakdown.
 On the other hand, the regularity seems to decrease.
 This indicates that the destruction of the torus does not happen because of destruction of the hyperbolicity, but just because of loss of regularity.